Charmed Spark K8s

 Juju is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
 We’ll use juju

-to deploy and manage the Spark History Server and a number of other applications later to be integrated with Spark.
+to deploy and manage the Spark History Server and a number of other applications later to be integrated with Apache Spark.
 Let’s therefore let’s install and configure a juju

 client using a snap.